The newborn screening results showed that my baby has one CF gene mutation, but the sweat test was normal. What does this mean for my baby?

 When one parent has had a positive CF carrier test and the other parent has a negative CF carrier test, their chances of having a child with CF in the future is very low, but not zero.

-To learn more about your status as a CF carrier, talk with your health care provider.
-You and your partner can talk with your doctor about having a blood test to get more information about your carrier status and your chances of having a child with CF in the future.
+To learn more about CF carrier testing, talk with your doctor.
+Your doctor can explain the blood tests that can give more information about your carrier status and your chances of having a child with CF in the future.

 A genetic counselor can help you learn more about CF carrier testing and arrange for you to be tested.
 The CF Foundation-accredited care center where the baby was sweat tested may also offer CF carrier testing.